memoria-io/archived-reactive/README.md

 ## Contribution
-You can just do pull requests and I will check them asap.
+You can just do pull requests, and I will check them asap.

 ## Todos